sayedatiqurrahman/Django-project-and-file-structure/README.md

 ---

-✅ You now have a professional Django setup with static, media, and template folders ready!
+✅ You now have a professional Django setup with a working home page that uses template inheritance

-> Tip: You can add more apps using: `python manage.py startapp app_name`